-The next step would be to register the database as an ODBC data source and press Finish.
+The next step would be to register the database as an ODBC data source and click Finish.

 You should test the database connection that you created.
-In the Configuration Assistant advanced view: Click on the Databases tab.
+In the Configuration Assistant advanced view, click the Databases tab.
 The Databases page opens.
-Select the database that you want to work with.
+Select the database you want to work with.
 From the Selected menu, click Test Connection.
 The Test Connection notebook opens.
 Select the type of connections that you want to test.
 In the User ID field, type a user ID that can connect to the database.
-Type the password for the User ID in the Password field.
+Type the password for the user ID in the Password field.
 If you do not specify a user ID and password, the system password will be used for the connection.
 Click Test Connection.
 The Results page opens, displaying the results of the connection test.
-Optional: Click clear to erase the results.
+Optionally, click clear to erase the results.

-If the connection is successful you will get the following message.
+If the connection is successful, you will get the following message:

-This process creates an entry in the db2cli.ini file that will look like this.
+"This process creates an entry in the db2cli.ini file that will look like this.
 This file resides under the %DB2PATH% dir.

-[SDEQUART] DBALIAS=SDEQUART
+[SDEQUART]

+DBALIAS=SDEQUART"

-Set environment variables
+Setting environment variables

-You must set the SDEHOME and SDE\DATABASE environment variables.
-Set SDEHOME to point to the directory the client applications .dynamically linked library files are stored.
+You must set the SDEHOME and SDE_DATABASE environment variables.
+Set SDEHOME to point to the directory where the client applications' dynamically linked library files are stored.

-If your client application is remote (is not running on the same host as the DB2 server), edit the client machine's SDE\DATABASE variable in the dbinit.sde file so that it points to the remote database.
+If your client application is remote (not running on the same host as the DB2 server), edit the client machine's SDE_DATABASE variable in the dbinit.sde file so that it points to the remote database.

-If your client application is local, set the client machine's SDE\DATABASE variable with system tools (do not use the dbinit.sde file to set this) to the name of the DB2 database on the local machine that you want to connect the client to.
+If your client application is local, set the client machine's SDE_DATABASE variable with system tools (do not use the dbinit.sde file to set this) to the name of the DB2 database on the local machine that you want to connect the client to.

-Create a local user account
+Creating a local user account

-In order for direct connect to work successfully with ArcGIS, a local user with the same user name as specified for the connection to the server must be present on the client machine.
+For direct connect to work successfully with ArcGIS, a local user with the same user name as specified for the connection to the server must be present on the client machine.
 This user does not require any special permissions.

-To create a local user, please refer to Microsoft's Windows documentation.
+To create a local user, refer to Microsoft's Windows documentation.

-For UNIX platforms, please refer to the platform specific commands/procedures (ie. useradd)
+For UNIX platforms, refer to the platform-specific commands and procedures (for example, useradd).